lph1711/trimble/README.md

 # Image classification: classify 'fields' and 'roads'
 ## Introduction
 An image classification model based on MobileNetV2.
-This model is trained to classify between images of 'roads' or 'fiels'
+This model is trained to classify between images of 'roads' or 'fields'
 ## Installation
 To install required packages, run:
 ```bash